 After working in companies big and small for many years, Oliver Bremer wanted to start his own startup.
 In 2012, together with a former colleague, he launched Tangareef, a marketplace for booking diving courses.
 Despite a lot of hard work, Tangareef did not succeed.
 Five years later, Bremer is involved with another venture, Founder2be, a marketplace for co-founders, and shares his biggest learnings from the experience with Tangareef.

 In 2011, Bremer was at a turning point in his career.
 Inspired by the burgeoning startup boom in Helsinki, he wanted to do something of his own.
 He met Robert Aarts, a former colleague from his time at Nokia who was in a similar place, and they both committed to building a startup.
 They immediately went to work and actively researched a few ideas, looking at market size and other key numbers.

 In the end, they settled on the idea of Tangareef for three reasons.
 First, the potential market was sizeable enough for a viable business.
 Second, they could do something good for the world by donating a % of each booking to ocean conservation efforts.
 And last but not least, the topic was of personal interest to both.

 – Both Robert and I are divers, so we knew from experience how much trouble it was to book a dive course abroad.
 You can book and pay your flight, hotel and rental car online, but booking an actual dive course or trip was manual work.

 At the time, the majority of dive centers’ websites were not very modern, some being downright terrible.
 Booking a dive trip consisted of a lot of back and forth emailing.
 The “booking” was often just a commitment to show up, and the payment was handled in cash, which meant that customers were required to carry a large sum of money with them.

-It was clear that there was tremendous opportunity.
+It was clear that there was a tremendous opportunity.